Share On Social!

 “I recognize that I come from a place of privilege,” Rosenfeld said.
 “I try to use the privilege and the opportunities that I’ve been afforded to try to help other communities that have less — try to help them reach their greatest potential and live their best lives.”

-Editor’s Note: Listen to last week’s episode of the Salud Talks podcast to learn more about Dr. Jason Rosenfeld and his work!
+Editor’s Note: Listen to our recent episode of the Salud Talks podcast to learn more about Dr. Jason Rosenfeld and his work!

 Explore More:Overcoming Harmful Biases